SamStudio8/reticulatus/README.md

 | Merge reads | /path/to/merged/reads/:myreads.fq.gz,myotherreads.fq.gz,... | a root path for merged reads, followed by a colon and a comma delimited list of files to `cat` together, the filename will be chosen automatically and you should not be upset by this |

 Pre-processing can be chained, for example: `myreads.rmdup.subset-25.fq.gz`, will remove sequence name duplicates and take 25% of the result.
 You may also use this syntax to pre-process files for merging.
 Reticulatus will work out what needs to be done to generate the new read files, and will only need to do so once; even when you run the pipeline again in the future.
+The processed reads will be written to the same directory as the original reads.
+Once this has been done, you can delete the original reads yourself, if you'd like.

 **Important** If you're using the GPU, you must ensure the directories that contain your reads are bound to the singularity container with `-B` in `--singularity-args`, use the same path for inside as outside to make things easier.